The Wheel's Board

 Inez Bailey – Elected in June 2017

-Inez has been the Chief Executive Officer of NALA, the National Adult Literacy Agency, for the past 20 years.
+Inez is currently Chief Executive Officer of the Centre For Effective Services, having previously been the CEO of NALA, the National Adult Literacy Agency, for over 20 years.
 She is also Chair of the Southside Partnership, Chair of the Mounttown Neighbourhood Youth and Family Project, Chair of the Rockford Manor Secondary School and Member of the Dun Laoghaire Rathdown Local Community Development Committee.
 Previous board memberships include: CORU, the Health and Social Care Professionals Regulator; the Expert Group on Future Skills Needs; Dublin & Dun Laoghaire Education and Training Board; the Education Finance Board; the National Consumer Agency; the Citizens Information Board; the Information Society Commission; and the National Qualifications Authority of Ireland.

 Áine Brady – Elected May 2018